ddenley/Multi-Person-Quiz/README.md

 The database of the flags need to be in a folder data.
 The relative path of the images is 'data/imgFlags/' and the relative path of the csv file is 'data/codes_names.csv'.

-For the moment, there are no links between the DM and the STT, the DM and the NLU and the DM and the NLG/GUI.
+For the moment, there are no links between the DM and the STT, the DM and the NLU and the DM and the TTS/GUI.
 That is why the functions *requestNextTurn()* and *sendAndRequestNLU()* are more close of a simulation of what can return the STT and the NLU than a right implementation to request the information.

-Moreover, the main function which makes the decision-making process is *executeRelevantAction()* in the class MainDM.
+Moreover, the main function which makes the decision-making process is *executeRelevantAction()* in the class DecisionMaker.
 This function doesn't cover all the possible cases (just few cases for the moment).

-TODO : Implement a class DecisionMaker

 ## Test this version